interswitch-germany-gmbh/rtcp-react-native/README.md

 Set up your app for use with Google Firebase Cloud Messaging.
 See the [official documentation](https://firebase.google.com/docs/cloud-messaging/android/client) on how to do this.
 Here's a short summary:

-- Sign in to [Firebase Console](console.firebase.google.com), create a Firebase project and register your app.
+- If not done for your app already, sign in to [Firebase Console](console.firebase.google.com), create a Firebase project and register your app.
 - Download the `google-services.json` file and put it into the folder `/android/app/` of your React Native app.
 - Follow the Gradle instructions to integrate the Firebase SDK
   - Add the Google Services Gradle plugin to your app